percona/pmm-doc/docs/using/alerting.md

 # Integrated Alerting

 !!! caution alert alert-warning "Disclaimer"
     Integrated Alerting is currently in [Technical Preview](../details/glossary.md#technical-preview).
 This means that this feature is still under development and is subject to change.
-Therefore, we recommend that early adopters use Integrated Alerting for testing purposes only.
+For other cases, please see  [Alternative alerting options](#alternative-alerting-options) section

 Alerting notifies of important or unusual activity in your database environments so that you can identify and resolve problems quickly.